 Here’s to taking time for yourself in 2022.

 For more information of managing and reducing stress please download our ‘How to manage and reduce stress’ guide for free.

 Find a theme for yourself in 2022

 Now it is over to you – what is your theme for 2022?

-Download our template for free and share your theme on social media tag @mentalhealthfoundation on Instagram and Facebook and @mentalhealth on Twitter.
+Download our template for free and share your theme on social media and tag our accounts:

 We have created a template to help you think of ways to choose yourself this year, instead of joining the change train.

 What ways do you want to gently approach self-development and New Year’s resolutions?
 What would you like to guide you throughout 2022?
 In what ways will you accept, nourish, bring intent and take time for you this year?

 In 2020, we found that 63% of UK adults agree that when other people are kind it has a positive impact on their mental health, and the same proportion agree that being kind to others has a positive impact on their mental health.

 For this campaign, we partnered with Fastn and Leaders Unlocked to talk to young people about healthy relationships; what's important, how they recognise, build and maintain healthy relationships, and how relationships impact mental health.